-Join your guide, a professional art historian, for an in-depth look at the incredible collection of the Rijksmuseum.
-Your tour will focus on the collection from the 17th century, the Golden Age of Amsterdam.
+Take a private tour of the Rijksmuseum in Amsterdam.
+Your private Rijksmuseum tour will focus on the collection from the 17th century, the Golden Age of Amsterdam.
 This century saw the development of an art market that Europe had never seen before.
 The climate of this innovative city provided the perfect environment for some of the biggest artists the world has ever seen.
+Join your guide, a professional art historian, for an in-depth look at the incredible collection of the Rijksmuseum in Amsterdam.

 Don’t feel like you need to know anything about art before you join this tour!
 Your guide will ensure that you discover works that connect with you personally and encourage you to see things through your own unique perspective.
 This tour will provide you with content, tools, and ideas that will change your perspective of Amsterdam as you stroll through the canals, take in the architecture, and marvel at the liberal nature of the Dutch locals!

 Rijksmuseum tour includes:

 - Highlights of the collection (note some works may be removed due to conservation. touring exhibitions)

 - Transport for pick up or drop offs

 No large bags, suitcases, or umbrellas are allowed inside the museum, only handbags or small thin bag-packs are allowed inside.